One dead after shooting on Tucson's west side

 According to Tucson Police, 41-year-old Cedric Anthony Peete was found at the scene with obvious signs of gunshot trauma in the 1300 block of South Copias Way.

-First aid was administered to the victim until Tucson Fire arrived, however, Peete, unfortunately, succumbed to his injuries and died at the scene.
+First aid was administered to the victim until Tucson Fire arrived, however, Peete, unfortunately, succumbed to his injuries at the scene.

 Detectives from the Violent Crimes Unit were contacted and began an investigation.